lguibr/Mimeflow/README.md

 ### Key Features:

+- **YouTube Integration:** Seamlessly play and track poses from any YouTube video using our embedded player and screen capture technology. 📺
 - **Universal Pose Matching:** Leverages TensorFlow.js with BlazePose for real-time feedback on a wide variety of physical activities. 🌟
 - **Progress Tracking:** Every move is scored based on its accuracy, helping you improve by understanding your performance in real time. 📊
-- **Seamless User Experience:** React and Next.js provide a fluid, responsive interface that enhances your interaction without complexity. 🌐
+- **Seamless User Experience:** Built with Vite and React for a fluid, responsive interface. 🌐

 ### Alpha Version Note: